alextanhongpin/saga-pattern/draft.md

-Scenario: Supervisor looks for pending
+Scenario: Supervisor looks for pending saga_steps
-1. Supervisor looks for pending and last_run_at greater than allowed threshold
+1. Supervisor looks for pending and locked_at greater than allowed threshold
 2. Supervisor queries the source for current status 2a) There are no source to query: Supervisor continue to next step
 3. Supervisor resets the status back to pending, update the retry_count by 1